 Sequential courses of study are provided for Years 7 to 10 in each of the Key Learning Areas.
 This is achieved using core units at Year 7, a vertical modular Middle School structure in Years 8 and 9 and a mixture of core and elective subjects at Year 10.

 The College continues to develop its enrichment and consolidation programs.
 Students in Years 10 and 11 have the opportunity to accelerate through the VCE by taking higher level units than is the norm for their age cohort.
 Additionally many Year 12 students undertake university level enhancement studies.
-A select entry Program for Accelerated Learning (PAL) operates on the Dudley Campus in years 7 to 9.
+A Select Entry Accelerated Learning (SEAL) program operates on the Dudley Campus in years 7 to 9.

 Other Significant Factors